rouskinlab/seismic-graph/docs/source/index.rst

 =========================================================================
-Welcome to seismic-graph's documentation!
+Seismic Graph Documentation
 =========================================================================

-seismic-graph is a plotting library for SEISMIC output.
+`seismic-graph <https://pypi.org/project/seismic-graph/>`_ is a plotting library for SEISMIC output.
+It is available as a python package.

-.. include:: plots/get_started.rst
+`SEISMICgraph <https://seismicrna.org/>`_ is a webapp that enables researchers to access the functionality of seismic-graph through a website, no coding skills required.

 Table of Contents
 =================

-.. _plots:

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
-   :caption: Plots
+   :caption: Contents

-   plots/get_started.rst
-   plots/gallery.rst
-   plots/create_a_plot.rst
-   plots/formats.rst
+   pages/overview.rst
+   pages/seismic_graph_webapp.rst
+   pages/seismic_graph_package.rst
+   pages/gallery.rst
+   pages/input_formats.rst